Sport Pepper vs Serrano: Pickled vs Fresh Heat

 Sport Pepper vs Serrano Pepper Heat Levels

-Sport peppers register between 10,000 and 23,000 SHU, placing them firmly in the medium heat classification bracket — hotter than a typical jalapeño (2,500–8,000 SHU) but nowhere near cayenne territory.
+Sport peppers register between 10,000 and 23,000 SHU, placing them firmly in the the moderate heat classification bracket - hotter than a typical jalapeño (2,500-8,000 SHU) but nowhere near cayenne territory.
 At their peak, sport peppers run roughly 3x hotter than a mid-range jalapeño, though a mild specimen might only be marginally spicier.

 The character of capsaicin delivery differs between them too.
 Sport peppers are almost always eaten pickled, which tempers the raw intensity and spreads the heat more evenly across the palate.
 Fresh serranos deliver that heat with full botanical punch - no acid bath to soften the edges.
 Both peppers belong to C. annuum's wide botanical family, which accounts for their overlapping SHU profiles, but growing conditions, ripeness, and processing create real-world differences you'll notice immediately.